shortlink-org/shortlink/internal/boundaries/ui/nx-monorepo/packages/eslint/eslint-config-shortlink/README.md

 ## eslint-config-shortlink

-This package provides Shortlink's `.eslintrc` as an extensible shared config.
+This package provides ShortLink's `.eslintrc` as an extensible shared config.

 ### References